NathanJAdams/fluent-builder/README.md

 .propertyNameArray()    // Start building a nested array
-.propertyNameObject()   // Start building a nested object .propertyNameRecord()   // Start building a nested record .propertyNameTuple()    // Start building a nested tuple
+.propertyNameObject()   // Start building a nested object .propertyNameRecord()   // Start building a nested record

 .pushArray()            // Start building a nested array to push onto the array .pushObject()           // Start building a nested object to push onto the array .pushRecord()           // Start building a nested record to push onto the array

+.indexNArray()          // Start building a nested array at the array index .indexNObject()         // Start building a nested object at the array index .indexNRecord()         // Start building a nested record at the array index

-.setArray(name)         // Start building a nested array to set on the record .setObject(name)        // Start building a nested sub-type to set on the record .setRecord(name)        // Start building a nested record to set on the record .setTuple(name)         // Start building a nested tuple to set on the record
+.setArray(name)         // Start building a nested array to set on the record .setObject(name)        // Start building a nested sub-type to set on the record .setRecord(name)        // Start building a nested record to set on the record
 ```

 #### Termination